 Every week I receive several requests for supervision, mainly from PhD candidates, and also from intern students and postdoctoral fellows.
-From January 2019 I am supervising
+Update: in March 2021 I am supervising

-- 1 PhD student as the third supervisor.
+- 3 PhD students as the third supervisor.

 The multi-stage selection is justified by the following reasons.

 - An objective and transparent process described below is better than ad-hoc decisions.